cblp/funlangs/README.md

 # Functional languages

 There is no such thing as functional language.
-There are only languages with defferent language features.
+There are only languages with different functional features.

 | Language | Overall rating | 1.AHP | 2.ADT | 3.C | 4.DT | 5.FAV | 6.IBD | 7.ID | 8.PP | 9.PMA | 10.PMD | 11.PMVI | 12.TCO |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|